cms-sw/cmssw/HeterogeneousCore/SonicCore/README.md

 * `PseudoAsync`: turns a synchronous, blocking call into an asynchronous, non-blocking call, by waiting for the result in a separate `std::thread`.

 `Async` is the most efficient, but can only be used if asynchronous, non-blocking calls are supported by the communication protocol in use.
+When a fallback CPU server is used, `Sync` mode is enforced to avoid contention, user's configuration of `mode` will be respected for other cases with `Async` mode as the default.

 In addition, as indicated, the input and output data types must be specified.
 (If both types are the same, only the input type needs to be specified.)